Last Updated on April 27, 2022

 Australia is a paradise for camping fans – no matter if you’re doing it the old-fashioned way by pitching a tent every night or the more common way with a camper van, there’s no better way to explore Australia than by hitting the road and pitching your tent or parking your campervan in one of the National Parks, camping gives you a much greater freedom when traveling around this vast continent.
-There are so many incredible places in Australia, you could easily spend a year driving around the country taking in its natural beauty and vibrant cities, checking bucket list places like the Great Ocean Road, Sydney, Uluru, the Great Barrier Reef and Australia off your bucket list.
+There are so many incredible places in Australia, you could easily spend a year driving around the country taking in its natural beauty and vibrant cities, checking bucket list places like the Great Ocean Road, Sydney, Uluru, the Great Barrier Reef – this is my very own Australia bucket list, if you’re still looking for some inspiration.
 The more time you have, the better, but even a few short weeks will allow you to hit up the best camping spots in Australia.To guarantee your camping trip goes smooth, we compiled the top five things to know before you go on a camping trip in Australia:

 1 Find the right vehicle